jonathanballs/cowboy/README.md

   The first point of call for building a gameboy emulator should be emulating the boot rom.
 This blog post is a very thorough disection of the gameboy boot ROM and was invaluable for getting the first version of Cowboy running.
+- [Game Boy: Complete Technical Reference](https://gekkio.fi/files/gb-docs/gbctr.pdf) Probably one of the highest quality technical references I have worked with.
+The level of precision and attention to detail is unparalleled especially when debugging edge cases for specific CPU instructions or timing details.

 These links were very helpful